vis-qms/single-page-qms/README.md

    - Set confidence threshold (0.5 default)
    - Configure image size and processing options

-3. **Region of Interest:**
+3. **Polygon Region of Interest:**
-   - Enable rectangle or polygon cropping
+   - Enable polygon ROI to focus on specific areas
-   - Use visual editor to define detection area
+   - Use visual editor to define detection area with drag-and-drop
-   - Preview changes in real-time
+   - Preview changes in real-time with overlay visualization

 4. **Start Detection:**
    - Click "Start Detection" button